rfaturriza/muslim_book/README.md

-# Aplikasi Quran
+# Muslim Book

-Aplikasi Quran is a Flutter project designed to provide a modern and user-friendly Quran application for users to read and explore the Quranic text.
+Muslim Book is a Flutter project designed to provide a modern and user-friendly Quran application for users to read and explore the Quranic text.
 Please note that this project is a **work in progress**, and contributions are welcome.

 ## Tech
 - Flutter 3.13.1